tiffanimarlowe/project_template/README.md

 In order to do so, we focused our attention on demonstrating how a drone delivery system would be implemented.
 This approach enables us to determine which scale of effort is needed and also define the quality and quantity of drones it would take to provide an efficient air based delivery system for the intended area.
 Changing certain parameters on the drone such as battery density, endurance, max speed, charging time, etc. can all help to predict completion estimates for newer technology.

 To successfully model a simulation that would answer the fundamental questions above, we had to define certain prerequisites and assumptions beforehand.
 We defined these prerequisites and assumptions based on the drone market screening we gathered.
 To meet our expectations and improve the overall validity of the system we chose to use a drone created by DJI company.
-This company offers the best compromise between carrying power, in other words how much weight it can transport and lift, and endurance.
+This company is one of the wolrd leading civil drone manufacturers and, with the chosen drone, offers the best compromise between carrying power, in other words how much weight it can transport and lift, and endurance.
 Endurance is an important element within our simulation as it helps define the reach of the drone and overall radius.

 ![Matrice 600](images/drone.png)